 You'll have access to a range of cutting-edge technologies, learning how to programme light consoles and control platforms.
 You can also get creative, producing video content and working as a lighting designer or programmer on a range of performances and events.

 You'll gain more hands-on experience through real-life projects such as lighting castles and concerts, and by developing a lighting product with support from an industrial partner.
+We also offer a HNC / HND with our partner the LIA.

 This course is subject to validation.